Remote Electrical Tilt Optimization via Safe Reinforcement Learning: Experimental setting and results

 Fig. \ref{figure:DQN} illustrates the ANN architecture used for the SPIBB policies.
 The ANN model takes as input a state-action pair $(s,a)$ and outputs the $Q$-value for $(s,a)$.

 It is composed of three hidden fully-connected layers, whose number of units is reported in parenthesis in Fig. \ref{figure:DQN}.
-The activation function for the hidden layers is the Rectified Linear Unit (ReLU), while for the output layer, we use a linear activation.
+The activation function for the hidden layers is the Rectified Linear Unit (ReLU), while for the output layer, we use a linear activation function.